 New businesses are more likely to experience overproduction or underproduction.
 They usually have difficulty estimating demand levels accurately.

-The business may produce more product than the customer is asking for.
-That results in excess production and leads to hoarding, waste, and increased costs.
+The business may produce more products than the customer is asking for.
+Excess production leads to hoarding, waste, and increased costs.

 Conversely, underproduction leads to customer dissatisfaction.
 They are unable to get products on time.
 In the end, sales are not optimal.